 Viper Networks Partners Up with Syngrex as Company Expands Telehealth Platform for CyberGrab

-/EIN News/ -- TROY, Mich., Jan.
-26, 2023 (GLOBE NEWSWIRE) -- Viper Networks, Inc., (OTC Pink: VPER), (Company), an emerging international leader in the LED lighting products and Smart Cities integrated systems market, is pleased to announce that they have partnered with Syngrex, Inc. of Alameda, California as the official distributor for Syngrex’s growing skincare product line and to further their online and mobile communications presence and reach; all while helping to establish Viper Networks’ telehealth platform for CyberGrab.
+TROY, Mich., Jan.
+26, 2023 (GLOBE NEWSWIRE) -- Viper Networks, Inc., VPER, (Company), an emerging international leader in the LED lighting products and Smart Cities integrated systems market, is pleased to announce that they have partnered with Syngrex, Inc. of Alameda, California as the official distributor for Syngrex's growing skincare product line and to further their online and mobile communications presence and reach; all while helping to establish Viper Networks' telehealth platform for CyberGrab.

 Syngrex, a beauty wellness company for individuals who suffer from chronic skin conditions like eczema, rosacea and other stressed skin ailments, is reframing skincare by its unique approach to personal care product design by utilizing their expertise in longitudinal monitoring of individual skin and integration of artificial intelligence, to create innovative solutions for chronic skin conditions.